Today’s Passage – Leviticus 26 – 27 (Click on the references to listen to the audio – Click here to view the passage from Blue Letter Bible)

-In our passage today, in Leviticus 26, the Lord places a choice before His people.
-In verses 3 – 13, God promises all kinds of wonderful things to His people if they would continue to love Him, and be faithful to Him.
+In our passage today in Leviticus 26, the Lord places a choice before His people.
+In verses 3 – 13, God promises all kinds of wonderful things to Israel if they would continue to love Him and be faithful to Him.
 Beginning in verse 14, the Lord explains what will happen to them if they forsake Him.
 You will notice that the latter portion is much larger than the former.
 God goes to much greater lengths to clearly explain and warn the people of what would happen to them if they were to disobey.

 First, let’s look at the blessings.
 God promised to: